FairwindsOps/rok8s-scripts/README.md

 Switches to the minikube kubectl context, builds a Docker image form your current directory within the minikube Docker environment.

 ### minikube-deploy
-Switches the minikube kubectl context,

-### minikube-apply
-Switches to the minikube kubectl context, updates ConfigMaps, Secrets, and Deployments.
+Switches the minikube kubectl context, then runs `k8s-deploy`

-### minikube-update
-Runs `minikube-build` and `minikube-apply`

 ### minikube-delete
 Switches to the minikube kubectl context and deletes